Two days of international conferences to address the challenges facing museums and cultural venues.

 City halls and regional councils are increasingly keen to design new cultural districts in order to improve the quality of life of their inhabitants.
 Cultural institutions are considered havens of peace and quiet, spaces for innovation and inspiration, and social gathering points.
 They fit within a local ecosystem and fulfil a social role in urban environments.
 Cultural districts are varied in their form and exploit cross-fertilisation between institutions to have a highly beneficial social impact in the form of well-being and social responsibility.

-Reaching out beyond its walls, creating a tailored experience around a key topic or a new collection, going out to meet clients in the places where they spend most of their time… these are the ambitions of all the new museum boutiques which are popping up in unexpected locations and which represent partnerships between brands and museums, however ephemeral they may be.
+Reaching out beyond its walls, creating a tailored experience around a key topic or a new collection, going out to meet clients in the places where they spend most of their time… these are the ambitions of all the new museum boutiques which are popping up in unexpected locations, foster collaborations between brands and museums, however ephemeral they may be.

 Culture Goes Green